KawaiiBash/KawaiiBash/README.md

 ### 🔮 About Me

-I am a dedicated technology enthusiast with a deep-seated passion for understanding computing systems at their core.
-I focus on mastering **Bash** to build **efficient, automated workflows** that enhance productivity and system performance.
+I Am A Dedicated Technology Enthusiast With a Deep-Seated Passion For Understanding Computing Systems At Their Core.
+I Focus On Mastering **Bash** To Build **Efficient, Automated Linux Daily Tasks & Workflows** that enhance Productivity And System Performance.

 * 🔭 **Focusing on:** System Internals & Workflow Optimization.
 * 🚀 **Goal:** "Optimizing operations through technical automation".